Embird Embroidery Software

 Custom Sample - Another node inserted.
 Sample is finished

 Another node inserted.
-Sample is finished.
+The sample is finished.

 Custom Sample - Continuous formation of samples projected along the line